abir14016/pet-consultant-public/README.md

 ## About This project:

+- It’s a website for pet consultant who wants to give service individually
+- There are 4 ways of (login) authentication system like google, facebook, github and email
+- There are some protected routes for unauthorized users.
 - This is a pet consultant website
 - I care about all pet animals
 - Anyone can come to me with his/her pets